HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

 - The details about the powdery mildew were found at [Powdery mildew](https://en.wikipedia.org/wiki/Powdery_mildew)

 ## Acknowledgements
-- I acknowledge all the tutors and fellow students at [Slack](https://app.slack.com/client/T0L30B202/D03PENWED0F) for their guidance and assistance to complete Image Identification.
+- I acknowledge all the tutors and fellow students at [Slack](https://app.slack.com/client/T0L30B202/D03PENWED0F) for their guidance and assistance to complete Powdery Mildew Detection.
 - I acknowledge [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for mentor support and finishing touches.

 [Back to Table of contents](#table-of-contents)